komal1503/minare/README.md

 I am planning to add a novel or magazine page as reading is a good habit to improve your understanding and will affect your over all development.

-I am also thing to add a blog page too so that the students who benefitted from this website will about  their experience and motivate others
+I am also thinking to add a blog page too so that the students who benefitted from this website will about  their experience and motivate others